george-pearson/website-jekyll/_posts/2019-02-09-hello-world.md

 ```
 Sass makes your CSS code simpler with things like variables `$color--skyblue`, placeholder selectors `%transition-duration` and parent selectors `&:hover`.
 Essentially Sass means you don't have to repeat yourself so often!

-While investigating Sass I was directed to [Gulp](https://gulpjs.com/) a DevOps build tool.
+While investigating Sass I was directed to <a href="https://gulpjs.com/" class="blue-link">Gulp</a> a DevOps build tool.
 Gulp essentially allows you to automate command line tools for things like:

 - Compiling Sass files to CSS when they change.
 - Minifying JavaScript and CSS files.